A city guide to Mons, Belgium

 St Symphorien Military Cemetery

-The cemetery at St. Symphorien was built by the German Army during the First World War as a final resting place for British and German soldiers killed at the Battle of Mons.
+The cemetery at St. Symphorien was built by the German Army during the First World War as a final resting place for British and German soldiers killed during the Battle of Mons.
 Among those buried here is Private John Parr of the Middlesex Regiment.
 He became the first British soldier to be killed in action on the Western Front after being fatally wounded during an encounter with a German patrol two days before the battle.
 As you wander this solemn and peaceful place, you will see the graves of 229 Commonwealth and 284 German servicemen buried or commemorated, 105 of whom sadly remain unidentified.
+The Saint-Symphorien military cemetery was added to UNESCO’s prestigious World Heritage List in 2023, as part of the collective bid by the First World War memorial sites and cemeteries of Belgium and France.
+The global dimension of this nomination, and its universal message of peace, underlines the quality of the region’s heritage.

 Beaux-Arts Mons